 Earlier this week, DepositAccounts published a great post, “Are You Ready for Driverless Banking?”
 It’s a clever title I wish I’d thought of first.
-And importantly, they posed it as a question.
-Because whatever you call it, the level of desired automation in banking, investing (hello, robo-advisors), and even insurance (Pay as you Drive), is a fundamental issue going forward.
+And importantly, it was framed a question.
+Because whatever you call it, the level of desired automation in banking, investing (hello, robo-advisers), and even insurance (Pay as you Drive), is a fundamental issue going forward.

 Do consumers want control, or convenience.
 When it comes to money, most would answer “both.”
 Forced to choose one or the other, they’d invariably say “control” because it’s the right thing to say/believe.
-But if you observe consumer behavior, they almost always head towards “convenience” at the expense of even basic control (see examples below).
+But if you are an observer of common behavior, you’ll have noticed consumers almost always head towards “convenience” at the expense of even basic control (see examples below).

 It’s a paradox that drives financial product managers and marketers crazy.
 How do you build a UX for consumers who say one thing, but do another?
 Welcome to the world of dieting and gym memberships.
 You embrace the paradox, dare say you actually profit from it, by providing services customers say they want.
 Then you get out of the way and let them, or not.
 Just don’t rub it in their faces when they inevitably fail at their New Year’s resolution (again).

 What consumers say: I want the very best security in the world.